John Avlon Tells Stephen Colbert About the Daily Beast Story That Really Got Under Trump’s Skin

 “What’s crazy about this farewell address is that he wrote it as a memo to future generations—to us—about the forces he feared could destroy our democratic republic,” said Avlon.

-“And they are: hyperpartisanship, excessive debt, and foreign powers influencing or election,” chimed in Colbert.
+“And they are: hyperpartisanship, excessive debt, and foreign powers influencing our election,” chimed in Colbert.
 The implication was crystal clear.

 Colbert then asked his guest to compare the two U.S. presidents: Washington and Trump.